khaiowo/Thalindor/Legends & Prophecies in Elyndros 1e73e8a5a27e80a0b14bde8e50e67976.md

 ---
 5. The Silent Song
 A rare prophecy guarded by the Hollowlight Archive.
 It speaks of a song older than words, sung by one who bears no voice or past.
-It is said to contain truths that unravel gods and rewrite the origins of Elyndros.
+It is said to contain truths that unravel gods and rewrite the origins of Thalindor.
 Key Players: Tholun Dreadscribe, a lorebound prophet who sealed away a god’s whisper in living ink upon his own skin, gave his body to the Archive as a vessel of silence.
 Impact: Should this song be heard, it could reveal forbidden truths and awaken sealed gods best left forgotten.